I have a question about

 Safety incident

-Yes, we have a list of all affected guests and if you have been contacted, you are on this list.
+Yes, we have a list of all those guests affected, and if you have been contacted, you are on this list.

-- First name and surname of the main booker
+- First and last name of the main booker

 - Email address